raleel/mythras-srd/0008_Creatures.md

 #### Venomous

-The creature has a venomous bite, stingsting, or other means of attack.
+The creature has a venomous bite, sting, or other means of attack.

 #### Wing Buffet